 The Doppler laser vibrometer has allowed the Elias lab to observe minute vibrations created not only by jumping spiders, but other invertebrates, such as scorpions.
 “We point the vibrometer at anything we can find because so many invertebrates use vibratory, or substrate borne communication,” Erin says.
 Other collaborators are using the Elias lab’s vibrometer to study hummingbirds, which knock their wings together to make a buzzing noise, and crabs.

 Erin is also interested in the organs that allow females to ‘hear’ the male vibrations.
 Somewhat analogous to the taste receptors found on the legs of fruit flies, female jumping spiders possess ‘ears’ on their legs, ears with a sensitivity high enough to detect minute vibrations in the ground.
 But Erin’s work can’t address all elements of spider communication – these spiders have two eyes that have evolved to provide vision equivalent to that of a cat, and are also likely using pheromones and smell to complement vibrations and dances during mating.
+This guide to the best pheromones will give you a broad understanding of pheromones should you need a refresher.
 “The world of invertebrates is so wide open, even if everyone switched to invertebrates there’d be plenty to go around,” she says.
 “Invertebrates do so many crazy things, and they do them so differently across so many species, that you could keep going on for careers and careers worth of work and never figure it all out.”

 To hear more about spider love songs from Erin Brandt herself, attend Sound Off! this Thursday, May 29th, from 7-10pm at Genentech Hall in Mission Bay.
 Sound Off!, presented by Carry the One Radio, is open to the public and features interviews with UC Berkeley’s Dr. Frederic Theunissen and Erin Brandt, and interactive exhibits including an echolocation device and laser harp.